 The Otofonix Encore promises to be a complete replacement of prescription hearing aids that cost about five times as much.
 With its telecoil function, dual microphones, different volume and listening settings, and excellent sound quality, the Encore is a true competitor for these personalized devices.

 At the same time, while the ifs and buts aren’t deal breakers, they keep the Encore from truly shining.
 I personally don’t think the size is an issue, but needing different ‘attachments’ to get everything out of your hearing amplifier can be inconvenient.
-On top of that, the best alternative to the Encore, the ZVOX Voicebud VB20, offers practically the same device but without the telecoil function – for much less.
-In practice, it means paying big dollars for the telecoil function.
+And since the Encore was first manufactured, new and better options have come along, even for the same price.

 It’s the people who won’t use the telecoil I’m worried about.
 They’re better off going for the alternative than spending money on a setting they won’t use.
 Think of the places you visit regularly and call your church or theater to see how much you’ll be using the telecoil before you make your buying decision.